 - Designed with strong digital optical monitoring capability;

 - Optical interoperability with 10GBASE XENPAK, and 10GBASE X2 on the same link;

 XFP Optical Module

-Protocol-independent and hot-pluggable, XFP (10G SFP) is the first small form factor 10GbE optics, typically operating at near-infrared wavelengths of 850nm, 1310nm or 1550nm with LC connector.
-XFP modules can provide the required optical reach over different fiber optic types (e.g. multi-mode fiber, MMF or single-mode fiber, SMF), commonly available in several categories: SR, LR, ER and ZR.
+Protocol-independent and hot-pluggable, XFP (10G SFP) is the first small form factor 10GbE optics, typically operating at near-infrared wavelengths of 850nm, 1310nm, or 1550nm with an LC connector.
+XFP modules can provide the required optical reach over different fiber optic types (e.g. multi-mode fiber, MMF, or single-mode fiber, SMF), commonly available in several categories: SR, LR, ER, and ZR.

 - 10GBASE-SR XFP

 10GBASE-SR XFP (eg. XFP-10G-MM-SR) is specified to work through MMF using 850nm lasers.
 This XFP type supports a link length of 26m on standard FDDI-grade MMF.
 And when using 2000 MHz/km MMF (OM3), 300m link lengths are possible.
 Fiberstore compatible Cisco XFP-10G-MM-SR is able to realize a 300m distance reach over OM3 with the maximum data rate at 10.3125Gbps.

 10GBASE-LR XFP is designed to operate via SMF using 1310nm lasers.
 The maximum link length that the XFP 10GBASE-SR port type can support is 10km when it’s used in combination with high-quality optics.